teloon/notes/git/pro-git.md

 #### `git svn create-ignore`

-Automaticallycreatescorresponding.gitignore files for you so your next commit can include them.
+Automatically create corresponding `.gitignore` files for you so your next commit can include them.

 #### `git svn show-ignore`